plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 }]);
 ```

-The `sort` attribute is not honored on circular Sankey diagrams — those
+The `sort` attribute is not honored on circular Sankey diagrams.
+Those
 continue to use `d3-sankey-circular`, which has no equivalent hook.

-Same data, same code — only the `sort` value differs:
+Same data and same code, with only the `sort` value changed:

 | `sort: 'auto'` (default) | `sort: 'input'` |
 |---|---|
 | ![auto reorders sources to reduce crossings](/all_static/images/whats-new-in-v4/sankey_sort_auto.png) | ![input preserves the given order, crossings and all](/all_static/images/whats-new-in-v4/sankey_sort_input.png) |

 In this figure the source nodes are given as `[A, B, C, D]` and paired
-one-to-one with targets `[Z, Y, X, W]` — a maximally-crossed input. `'auto'`
+one-to-one with targets `[Z, Y, X, W]`, a maximally-crossed input. `'auto'`
 flips the source column to `D, C, B, A` so the primary flows run horizontally;
 `'input'` leaves both columns in the given order and preserves every crossing.